 One last thought, always have a notebook and pencil with you.
 I often get stopped by people who want me to take their portrait.
 These are not street photos but I take them and then mail them to the person.
 You need that notebook to get the email details.
 You might also have to get the email details of someone you captured in your street shots and they requested that you send them a copy of the photo.

-I do believe that if you enjoy yourself out there on the streets, that enjoyment will somehow translate into your photos and I, as someone looking at your photos, will inherit that same enjoyment.
+I do believe that if you enjoy yourself out there on the streets, that enjoyment will somehow translate into your photos and I, as someone looking at your photos, will get to see that enjoyment.